hpca-uni-lu-25/gem5-assignment3-wq25/README.md

 ### Explanation of how to use your script

-Include a detailed explanation of how to use your script and how you use your script to generate your answers (this will be more applicable in future assignments).
+Include a detailed explanation of how to use your script and how you use your script to generate your answers.
-Make sure that all paths are relative to this directory (`assignment-1/`).
 The code included in the "Example command to run the script" section should be able to be copied and pasted into a terminal and run without modification.

 - You should include a sentence or two which describes what the script (or scripts) do under "Explanation of the script" in `questions.md`.